This post may contain affiliate links. Please read our disclosure policy.

 - Do not overcook – slow cookers vary: Every slow cooker runs at slightly different temperatures.
 Start checking at the lowest time setting, especially if yours runs on the high-temperature side.

 - To thicken: As this cooks, juices from the chicken will thin out the gravy.
-If desired, thicken with a cornstarch slurry.
-Mix ¼ cup of cold water and 3 tablespoons of cornstarch together, pour into the gravy, and stir until combined.
-Cook for 10 or 15 minutes until thickened.
+If you like the gravy thicker, make a cornstarch slurry.
+Mix 2 tablespoons of cold water and 2 tablespoons of cornstarch together, pour into the gravy, and stir until combined.
+Cook with the lid on for 10 or 20 minutes until thickened.

 - To thin or stretch gravy: Add in broth, milk, or heavy cream at the end of cook time and stir together.